-Funding :

-Description These funds will be used to improve the town's existing sewer treatment facility by constructing a precast concrete, packaged, extended aeration wastewater treatment facility at the plant site.
+Description These funds will be used to connect residences in the Acadian Mobile Home Park and West Willow Street areas to the citys municipal sewer system.

 Target Date

 Estimate the number and type of families that will benefit from the proposed activities

 Location Description

 Planned Activities

-10 Project Name Vermilion Parish
+10 Project Name Bastrop

 Target Area CDBG-State of Louisiana

-Goals Supported PF-New Infrastructure PF-New Service Connections
+Goals Supported PF-Existing Infrastructure and Service Connections

 Needs Addressed Public Facilities Infrastructure Projects

 Funding :

-Description These funds will be used to extend the parish's water distribution system to residents in a rural area of the parish by installing $3"\hat{A} \bullet$ , $4"\hat{A} \bullet$ , $6"\hat{A} \bullet$ , and $8"\hat{A} \bullet$ lines and providing household connections to those lines for low-to-moderate households.
+Description These funds will be used to rehabilitate sewer collection mains and sewer manholes throughout the target area within the city.

 Target Date

 Estimate the number and type of families that will benefit from the proposed activities

 Location Description

 Planned Activities

+11 Project Name Bossier Parish

+Target Area CDBG-State of Louisiana